Summer Roberts: Character

 Summer Roberts grew up in Newport Beach, California, with her wealthy father, Dr. Neil Roberts (Michael Nouri).
 For much of the series, she also lived with a stepmother, named Gloria (unseen character), whom she never refers to by name, instead calling the latter "what's her name" or "the stepmonster" due to her mood swings and various addictive pills.
 She was often paired in scenes with her best friend, Marissa Cooper (Mischa Barton), who was the leading female of the series until her death.
 Summer became the female lead character of the show's fourth season.
 During this all, she had a long lasting relationship with Seth Cohen.
-In a flash forward in the series finale, "The End's Not Near, It's Here", she finally marries Seth.
+In a flash forward in the series finale, "The End's Not Near, It's Here", she marries Seth.
 Her character was only scheduled to appear in a few episodes, but was considered a hit, and ended up being in each of the series.

 Spoiled by her divorced father, Summer considers him to be her best friend, and his opinion matters as much, if not more than her own.

 Summer was unusual in combining the qualities of a conventionally attractive and desirable character with a tough, outspoken, "take-charge" attitude.
 She is portrayed as highly sexualised and initially appears unintelligent; however it is revealed that she has maintained strong academic performance throughout high school when she is accepted into Brown University, where she nurtures a passion for environmental activism.

 In season 4 Summer adopts a pet rabbit and names her Pancakes.
 It is revealed in the season finale that Pancakes had been pregnant, after Seth and Summer discover Pancakes' babies living under her bed.
 Ryan adopted one of the bunnies, naming it Flapjacks.